hunterjackson/docs/source/jms.rst

 ~~~~~~~~~~~~~

 The Sink supports topic routing that allows mapping the messages from topics to a specific jms target.
 For example, map a
 topic called "bloomberg_prices" to a jms target named "prices".
-This mapping is set in the ``connect.jms.sink.sink.kcql``
+This mapping is set in the ``connect.jms.kcql``
 option.

 Example: